 A list of current ADT members is available here.

-The biennial ADT retreat will be Friday, September 23 to Sunday, September 25, 2016 at Ruttgers Bay Lake Lodge, in Deerwood, Minnesota.
-The theme of the retreat is: Student Mental Health and Wellness: So We Can Teach and They Can Learn.
-ADT members may register for the event.
-Space is limited.
+The biennial ADT retreat took place Friday, September 23 to Sunday, September 25, 2016 at Ruttgers Bay Lake Lodge, in Deerwood, Minnesota.
+The theme of the retreat was: Student Mental Health and Wellness: So We Can Teach and They Can Learn.

 For further information about ADT or its activities: